Want to know how to improve memory ability using mnemonics and a Memory Palace?

 In this case, your mind is the instrument, your memorization techniques are the music stand and the material you want to memorize is the music.

-When you haven’t tested your mnemonic imagery and Memory Palaces well, you will struggle.
+But when you haven’t tested your mnemonic imagery and Memory Palaces well… you will struggle.

 But when you take a moment to refine the images and the action, and if necessary, work on the location of the Magnetic Imagery in your Memory Palace as well, everything is easier.